pwm/nixkell/README.md

 - A greeting whenever you enter the nix shell :)
 - The version of GHC
 - Tooling you'd like available in the nix shell
-- A set files and paths to ignore by `nix-build`, meaning that nix won't rebuild anything when you change them.
+- A set of files and paths to ignore by `nix-build`, meaning that nix won't rebuild anything when you change them.

-Direnv (via `.envrc`) is watching `nixkell.toml` and will automatically rebuild your nix shell whenever you edit it, say add new tool to your env.
+Direnv (via `.envrc`) is watching `nixkell.toml` and will automatically rebuild your nix shell whenever you edit it, say add new tooling to your env.

 If you look in `nix/scripts.nix` you will see 3 tiny scripts, one being `greet` from above to print your greeting.
 The other two are `build` which is shorthand for `nix-build nix/release.nix` and `run` which is shorthand for `result/bin/my-project`.
 You can think of them as Nixkell's equivalent of `cabal build` and `cabal run my-project`.

-By default wee have `package.yaml` to manage project dependencies, however if you rather use `my-project.cabal` then just run `hpack`, which is available in the nix shell.
+By default we have `package.yaml` to manage project dependencies, however if you rather use `my-project.cabal` then just run `hpack`, which is available in the nix shell.

 Cabal by default is also in the nix shell so you can  use that instead of nix to build and run your project if you like: